tembo-io/website/docs/postgres_guides/listing-indexes-in-postgres/listing-indexes-in-postgres.md

 In this guide, we discussed different methods to list down all the indexes present in Postgres.

-If you have a desire to expand your knowledge of Postgres, we strongly encourage you to explore our additional [guides](https://tembo.io/docs/category/postgres-guides).
+Want to expand your knowledge of Postgres?
+Explore our additional [guides](https://tembo.io/docs/category/postgres-guides).

-Please make sure to visit carefully crafted [blog posts](https://tembo.io/blog/) to delve into Tembo's extensions.
+Curious about extensions?
+Check out our [blog posts](https://tembo.io/blog/) to delve into Tembo's extensions.